Aztec Code: Laying out the message

 A full Aztec code symbol has, in addition to the core, a "reference grid" of alternating black and white pixels occupying every 16th row and column.
+A compact Aztec code does not contain this grid.
 These known pixels allow a reader to maintain alignment with the pixel grid over large symbols.
 For up to 4 layers (31×31 pixels), this consists only of single lines extending outward from the core, continuing the alternating pattern.
 Inside the 5th layer, however, additional rows and columns of alternating pixels are inserted ±16 pixels from the center, so the 5th layer is located ±17 and ±18 pixels from the center, and a 5-layer symbol is 37×37 pixels.

 Likewise, additional reference grid rows and columns are inserted ±32 pixels from the center, making a 12-layer symbol 67×67 pixels.
 In this case, the 12th layer occupies rings ±31 and ±33 pixels from the center.
 The pattern continues indefinitely outward, with 15-pixel blocks of data separated by rows and columns of the reference grid.

-One way to construct the symbol is to delete the reference grid entirely, and begin with a 14×14-pixel core centered on a 2×2 pixel white square.
+One way to construct the symbol is to delete the reference grid entirely and begin with a 14×14-pixel core centered on a 2×2 pixel-white square.
 Then break it into 15×15 pixel blocks and insert the reference grid between them.

-The mode message begins at the top-left corner of the core, and wraps around it clockwise in a 1-bit thick layer.
-It begins with the most significant bit of the number of layers, and ends with the check words.
+The mode message begins at the top-left corner of the core and wraps around it clockwise in a 1-bit thick layer.
+It begins with the most significant bit of the number of layers and ends with the check words.
 For a compact Aztec code, it is broken into four 7-bit pieces to leave room for the orientation marks.
 For a full Aztec code, it is broken into four 10-bit pieces, and those pieces are each divided in half by the reference grid.